addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 Launch an Instance
 -------------------
 Use the following awscli command to launch an Instance and attach to the **'public'** Subnet.
+From here onwards, we will refer to this Instance as the 'public' Instance.

-``Reminder: The only thing that makes it a 'public' Subnet is the fact that it is associated with a Route Table that has a Route to the Internet Gateway.``
+**Note: The only thing that makes it a 'public' Subnet is the fact that it is associated with a Route Table that has a default Route to the Internet Gateway.``

 We have used the **'--client-token'** to option ensure this operation is  Idempotent.